 The Ugly Truth Behind Betting Systems

-The sad truth is, there is not any successful betting system.
-If there was one, why would people be selling it instead of racking up on millions by using it at casinos?
-The online realm is filled with people who are trying to sell these wagering systems and making promises it can beat the casinos at luck-based games.
+The sad truth is, there is no successful betting system.
+If there was one, why would people be selling it instead of racking up millions by using it at casinos themselves?
+The online realm is filled with people who are trying to sell these wagering systems and ones making promises that it can beat the casinos at luck-based games.
 These people are the same as the snake oil salesmen in the nineteenth century.
 You should not, under any circumstances, waste your money on these systems because every time they are put on a computer trial, they will fail and they will show a ratio of money wagered to money lost that equals flat betting and the house advantage of the given game.

-If you try to ask the sales representative why it fails miserably at the computer trial, he will say that no one plays millions and billions of trials at the casino.
-He will also claim that such a betting system works fine in real life, and it fails when it is pitted against a simulation on the computer.
+If you try to ask the sales representative why the computer trials fail miserably, he will reply by saying that no one plays millions and billions of trials at the casino.
+He will also claim that such a betting system works fine well in life, and it fails when it is pitted against a computer simulation.
 This is an amusing response because computer simulations and trials are used in every single field.
 Professionals and researchers of all types rely on them, but apparently, not if it is testing wagering systems.
 If it does not succeed on a virtual simulation, then it will not work in real life; this is why they call it a test.

-These gambling systems and the people selling them have been here since gambling was invented, and none of them were proven to be successful.
+These gambling systems and the people selling them have been here since gambling was invented, and none of them were ever proven to be successful.
 This is a nasty business as these salesmen switch from one system to the next.
-They are always rehashing old systems as new ones and try to sell them to make a quick buck by scamming people.
+They are always rehashing old systems and trying to pawn them off as new ones to make a quick buck by scamming people.

 1% Advantage -$100 Bankroll